 When I was first introduced to forbidden rice, all I knew was that it looked like thew black version of white rice.
 I had no idea about the verbiage and why it was called forbidden rice.

 Come to find out, it is actually called Black Rice.
 Like the name suggests, it looks very similar to white rice, but it is black.
 According to this article, it is originated from a single crop in China over 10,000 years ago.

-Additionally, as it is stated in this Wikipidia article, the name “Forbidden Rice” is the trademarked name of the black rice sold by Lotus Foods.
+Additionally, as it is stated in this Wikipidia article, the name “Forbidden Rice” is the trademarked name of the black rice sold by Lotus Foods (affiliate link).
 If you are not familiar, Lotus Foods, is a California-based company that focuses on importing handcrafted rice from small family farms to the United States.

 While Lotus Foods is a major distributor of black rice in the US, nowadays you can also find it in most supermarkets (like Whole Foods, Fresh Market, Sprout, etc.) in their bulk grain section.

 If you are like me, you may also ask, “why did they choose to call it “forbidden” rice?”

 A quick Google search to the question revealed that it is also called the Emperor’s Rice, because during the days of the Ching and Ming dynasties forbidden rice was reserved exclusively for the emperors to ensure their longevity and health.
 Eventually, it became available for everyone and came to this day as a grain that is synonymous with good health and long life.